ChandraHemant/htkc-utils/README.md

 * Secure and Validated: Built-in validation ensures that only valid models and resources are processed, reducing the risk of errors and improving application security.

 ## Usage Example
-Here’s an example API request to demonstrate how the function works:
+Here's an example API request to demonstrate how the function works:

 ```json
 {